raux/raux.github.io/index.md

 - Estabilish and build Japanese localized networks that link with global research.

-- Towards Research & Education at a global standard that holds Japan culture and environment.
+- Towards Research & Education at a global standard.

-- Provide Feedback on Early Research Ideas.

 ## Call for Contributions
 <p style='text-align: justify;'>